yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/14-relationship-modeling/FACILITATOR.md

 This is a great time to talk about mongoose middleware and the different hooks offered.

-Additionally, cement the idea that in a true MVC, the business logic lives in the model and htose hooks give you the inroads to do jus that.
+Additionally, cement the idea that in a true MVC, the business logic lives in the model and those hooks give you the inroads to do just that.

+This day should also bring to the forefront WHY we use the `/api/v1/:model/` pattern.
+As you'll recall, we genericized the REST API routes so that you can pass any valid model in there.
+This keeps the API code really DRY (we don't need a separate route for every model).
+This layer of abstraction really helps to create an extensible system.

 ## What changed from yesterday?
 Time to connect our resources!
 Students have been working with a single resource API up until this point.
 Today, that changes.